A range of public, private and not-for-profit services provide healthcare in rural and regional areas. These include:

 Telehealth uses digital vision and sound technology to help healthcare professionals communicate with you over long distances.
 So if you are living in a rural location, you may be able to speak to your specialist doctor via your computer.

 Telehealth is ideal for follow-up or review appointments.
 Speak to your doctor about whether this is a suitable option for your healthcare.

 The Royal Children’s Hospital has a telehealth clinic available for people in rural and regional areas.
 Appointments can be booked directly through your local doctor.

-To access other telehealth services, ask your doctor.
+To access other telehealth services, discuss telehealth options with your GP.